Ho Ho Ho wishing You a Sharing Christmas

 Tips for separated parents

 Christmas is a time to be jolly and merry.
 It is a time when families come together and share the magic and create memories.
-It can be a difficult time for children whose parents are separated.
+It can also be a difficult time for children whose parents are separated.
 So many thoughts could be running through their mind, and they are likely to be feeling emotional and conflicted.
 It is given that both parents would want to spend time with their children during Christmas.
 Things can be made easier if the parents are willing to think about what is best for their children.

 Here are some tips to ensure your Christmas is happy and merry: